Filip Hronek Game Preview: Canucks vs. Kraken

-The Vancouver Canucks, with Filip Hronek, are in action Saturday against the Seattle Kraken at Rogers Arena, with the puck dropping at 10:00 PM ET.
+Filip Hronek and the Vancouver Canucks will be in action on Friday at 10:00 PM ET, and they'll be facing the Seattle Kraken.
 Prop bets for Hronek are available, and we have information to help you make good decisions.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.